 Parkinson’s disease is a progressive neurological disorder that can be treated surgically only within a certain time period.
 A lost year of benefit may be devastating for a patient, condemning them to a life of disability with flailing limbs, debilitating tremors, and/or the inability to move, work or lead a normal life.

 Dr. Christopher Honey, MD, DPhil, FRCSC is currently the only stereotactic functional neurosurgeon in BC performing these very complex surgeries.
-The waitlist to see Dr. Honey is 3 years for initial consult, and then a further 2 years wait for the actual surgery.
+Although the waitlist to see Dr. Honey is still 3 years for initial consult, the doubling of surgeries from 36 to 72 per year, as per the Ministry of Health announcement in February 2019, will reduce the wait time for surgery following assessment.

 - Currently, all patients must travel to Vancouver for the procedure.
 The budget is held by Vancouver Coastal Health Authority (VCHA) and yet the majority of patients reside outside Vancouver in other health authorities.